new-mikha/HG-UV79/README.md

 - `DAN` - single band.
 - `SHUANG` - dual band.

-As it seems, the radio needs at least one of the bands to be TX'able.
+Also, as it seems, the radio needs at least one of the bands to be TX'able.

 ### - Scrolling through channel/frequency modes